cachance7/dogsarepeopletoo/site/content/post/teach-your-dog-how-to-live-laugh-love.md

 ---
 title: Teach Your Dog How to Live, Laugh, Love
 date: 2020-07-09T21:02:30.694Z
-description: Sometimes it's important that your dog just take a moment and breathe.
+description: Sometimes it's important that your dog just take a moment to breathe.
 Everything is going to be ok.
 Below are some inspirational quotes to help get your dog through any rough times.
 image: img/dog-zen.jpg